-Which are the best beaches in Mallorca?
+Discover the best beaches to visit in Majorca in 2023.
+This Mediterranean island boasts an incredible variety of beaches, from the bustling and lively to the secluded and peaceful.
+Whether you're looking for crystal clear waters, soft white sand, or a wide range of water sports, Majorca has something for everyone.
 There are 262 different beaches on the island with 21 of them flying the Blue Flag.
-We think that there are a few beaches which ‘stand out from the crowd’ and require a special mention and you will find these on this page.
+We think that there are a few which 'stand out from the crowd' and require a special mention and you will find these on this page.

 Cala Varques is one of the best beaches on Mallorca’s east coast with an unspoiled white-sand beach and deep turquoise sea.
 The beach is nearly 100m long and is classed as being a wild beach; which means there are no services or facilities.
 With a 100% natural cove including caves, Cala Varques is picture-postcard-perfect and due to its relative remoteness, it is not swamped by too many tourists.
 The beach has a relaxed and laid-back vibe to it and is framed by low, rocky cliffs and pine trees.
 It is not child-friendly due to the depth of the water and lack of facilities but is very popular with couples looking for a quiet beach day and it is also popular with naturists.